Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Abstract

 \section{Abstract}

 Asynchronous and parallel implementation of standard reinforcement learning (RL) algorithms is a key enabler of the tremendous success of modern RL.
 Among many asynchronous RL algorithms, arguably the most popular and effective one is the asynchronous advantage actor-critic (A3C) algorithm.
-Although A3C is becoming the workhorse of RL, its theoretical properties are still not well-understood, including the non-asymptotic analysis and the performance gain of parallelism (a.k.a. speedup).
-This paper revisits the A3C algorithm with TD(0) for the critic update, termed A3C-TD(0), with provable convergence guarantees.
-With linear value function approximation for the TD update, the convergence of A3C-TD(0) is established under both i.i.d. and Markovian sampling.
-Under i.i.d. sampling, A3C-TD(0) obtains sample complexity of $\mathcal{O}(\epsilon^{-2.5}/N)$ per worker to achieve $\epsilon$ accuracy, where $N$ is the number of workers.
-Compared to the best-known sample complexity of $\mathcal{O}(\epsilon^{-2.5})$ for two-timescale AC, A3C-TD(0) achieves \emph{linear speedup}, which justifies the advantage of parallelism and asynchrony in AC algorithms theoretically for the first time.
-Numerical tests on synthetically generated instances and OpenAI Gym environments have been provided to verify our theoretical analysis.
+Although A3C is becoming the workhorse of RL, its theoretical properties are still not well-understood, including its non-asymptotic analysis and the performance gain of parallelism (a.k.a. linear speedup).
+This paper revisits the A3C algorithm and establishes its non-asymptotic convergence guarantees.
+Under both i.i.d. and Markovian sampling, we establish the local convergence guarantee for A3C in the general policy approximation case and the global convergence guarantee in softmax policy parameterization.
+Under i.i.d. sampling, A3C obtains sample complexity of $\mathcal{O}(\epsilon^{-2.5}/N)$ per worker to achieve $\epsilon$ accuracy, where $N$ is the number of workers.
+Compared to the best-known sample complexity of $\mathcal{O}(\epsilon^{-2.5})$ for two-timescale AC, A3C achieves \emph{linear speedup}, which justifies the advantage of parallelism and asynchrony in AC algorithms theoretically for the first time.
+Numerical tests on synthetic environment, OpenAI Gym environments and Atari games have been provided to verify our theoretical analysis.